 Should your bank statement shows transfers over the past 3 months period, please provide the embassy with a confirmation of this bank transaction (inward payment advice issued by the bank).

-If you cannot come to collect your passport on the collection date, please provide the visa section with a registered envelope (issued by the post office) bearing your correct address in the receiver’s section.
+If you cannot come to collect your passport on the collection date, please provide the visa section an envelope bearing your correct address in the receiver’s section + a 6.25euros stamp (per passport).
 Note that your passport might not reach you on the collection date due to postal delay.
 Note that in case of rejection, the Embassy will not be in a position to return passports by post : all applicants will have to present themselves to collect passports.

 N.B.: Should you fail to produce one or more of the required documents on application, you will be asked to come to the visa section again with the missing papers.